zevv/zForth/README.md

 zForth is yet another Forth, but with some special features not found in most other forths. zForth was written as a lightweight scripting language for extending embedded applications on small microprocessors.
-It's not particulary fast, but should be easy to integrate on any platform.
+It's not particularly fast, but should be easy to integrate on any platform.

 Some of zForth's highlights: